Visceral larva migrans

 Toxocariasis; Ocular larva migrans; Larva migrans visceralis

-Visceral larva migrans (VLM) is caused by worms (parasites) that are found in the intestines of dogs and cats.
-The dog parasite is called Toxocara canis and the cat parasite is called Toxocara cati.
+Visceral larva migrans (VLM) is caused by roundworms (parasites) that are found in the intestines of dogs and cats.

 Eggs produced by these worms are in the feces of the infected animals.
 The feces mix with soil.
-Humans can get sick if they accidentally eat soil that has the eggs.
-This can be through eating fruit or vegetables that were in contact with infected soil and not washed thoroughly before eating.
-People can also become infected by eating raw liver of chicken, lamb, or cow.
+Humans can get sick if they accidentally eat soil that has the eggs in it.
+This can happen by eating fruit or vegetables that were in contact with infected soil and were not washed thoroughly before eating.
+People can also become infected by eating raw liver from a chicken, lamb, or cow.

 Young children with pica are at high risk of getting VLM.
 Pica is a disorder involving eating inedible things such as dirt and paint.
-Most infections in the United States occur in children who play in areas with soil contaminated by dog or cat feces.
+Most infections in the United States occur in children who play in areas, such as sandboxes, which contain soil contaminated by dog or cat feces.

 After the worm eggs are swallowed, they break open in the intestine.
 The worms travel throughout the body to various organs, such as the lungs, liver, and eyes.
 They may also travel to the brain and heart.